zambrovski/archive-camunda-bpm-swagger/extension/rest-docs/src/main/resources/rest/overview/hal.md

     <td>caches</td>
     <td>
       A JSON object to specify which HAL relations should be cached.
 Every HAL relation cache is configured separately and identified by the HalResource class to cache.
-The possible context parameters depend on the cache implementation and have to be available as setters on the implementation class.
+The possible configuration parameters depend on the cache implementation and have to be available as setters on the implementation class.
     </td>
   </tr>